-The Company anticipates that IFRS 7 (2010) will be adopted in the Company's financial statements for the annual period beginning on 1 January 2012.
+The Company anticipates that IFRS 7 (2010) will be adopted in the Company's financial statements for the annual period beginning on 1 July 2012.
 The Company does not anticipate that these amendments to IFRS 7 will have a significant impact on the Company's disclosures regarding transfers of financial assets.
 However, if the Company enters into other types of transfers of financial assets in the future, disclosures regarding those transfers may be affected.

-- 1 ACCOUNTING POLICIES (continued) - e) IFRS 9 'Financial Instruments'
+e) IFRS 9 'Financial Instruments'

-In November 2009, the IASB issued IFRS 9 and in October 2010, issued an amendment to IFRS 9 which introduce new requirements for the classification and measurement of financial assets and, financial liabilities and for derecognition IFRS 9 is effective for annual periods beginning on or after 1 January 2015, with earlier application permitted
+In November 2009, the IASB issued IFRS 9 and in October 2010, issued an amendment to IFRS 9 which introduce new requirements for the classification and measurement of financial assets and, financial liabilities and for derecognition.
+In November 2011, the Board reached a tentative agreement to change the mandatory effective date of IFRS 9 to annual periods beginning on or after 1 January 2015, rather than being required to apply them for annual periods beginning on or after 1 January 2013 as is currently the case.
+Early application would continue to be permitted.